crudnik/crudnik.github.io/_posts/2019-07-12-starting-on-a-new-path.md

 ---
 layout: post
-title: "Staeting on a new path"
+title: "Starting on a new path"
 date: 2019-07-12
+featured-img: tribulations
 ---

 Well.
-Finally got around to putting this website together.
-Neat thing about it - powered by [Jekyll](http://jekyllrb.com)s.
+Finally got around to putting this website together. - powered by [Jekyll](http://jekyllrb.com)s.